 - Yield: 12 servings 1x

 - Method: Dehydrator

 - Diet: Gluten Free

-2 large sweet potatoes, scrubbed clean, peeled, and sliced into thick slices lengthwise like slabs either with a very share knife or mandolin.
+Slice the prepared sweet potatoes into thick slices lengthwise like slabs either with a very share knife or mandolin.

 Place the sweet potato slabs/slices in an even layer on a dehydrator rack.
 Make sure that there is room around each sweet potato and they aren’t touching.
 Dehydrate for 6-8 hours at 125°F ( 52°C) until crisp.
 You will need to adjust the time more or less based off of how thick you slice the sweet potatoes.

 Preheat the oven to 250°F (130°C).
 Line two baking sheets with parchment paper.
 Arrange the sweet potatoes in a single layer on the baking sheets and bake for 2 ½ to 3 hours flipping once half way through until they are shrunken, dried out, and some pieces are a bit crispy, while others are a bit chewy.

 Both preparation methods will yield treats that will crisp up a bit more as they cool.